starlit-nox/reading-notes/401/Class11/classnotes_11.md

 ## Lecture Notes

+- **Transactions**: Transactions in a database are similar to functions in programming.
+They allow you to group a set of database operations together into a single logical unit of work.
+Transactions ensure that all operations within the unit are completed successfully, or if any operation fails, the entire unit is rolled back, and the database remains in its original state.

+- **BEGIN TRAN**: To start a transaction, you use the `BEGIN TRAN` command in the database management system.

+- **END**: To mark the end of a transaction, you use the `END` command.

+- **ROLLBACK TRAN**: If you encounter an error or want to undo the changes made within the transaction, you can execute the `ROLLBACK TRAN` command, which rolls back the transaction to its starting state.

+- **COMMIT**: On the other hand, if all the operations within the transaction are successful, you can use the `COMMIT` command to save the changes permanently to the database.

+- **Highlighting Sections of Code**: In some development environments, you can highlight sections of code, even if they are commented out, and execute them independently for testing or debugging purposes.

+- **Error Handling in .NET ASP Console APP**: Errors encountered during the execution of an ASP.NET Core application route to the error page in the .NET ASP Console APP.
+This is helpful for diagnosing and handling errors gracefully.

+- **View Start & View Import**: These are configuration files that help configure how Razor pages work.
+They allow you to set up layout-to-layout inheritance, which means you can define common layouts for pages and include dynamic content using `@RenderBody()` where necessary.

+- **@RenderBody()**: In Razor pages, the `@RenderBody()` directive defines a placeholder where the content of the specific page being rendered will be inserted.
+It allows you to separate the common layout from the specific content of individual pages.

+- **@RenderSection()**: The `@RenderSection()` directive allows you to define sections within a Razor page that can be optionally rendered in the layout.
+This allows you to encapsulate reusable content in sections that can be rendered condition

 # Q&A

 ## Data Models

-1. Do some research on what a Database Schema is.
+**Q.** Do some research on what a Database Schema is.its **A.** a blueprint that defines the structure and organization of a database

-2. What is a Schema?
+**Q.**  What is a Schema?
+**A.** its the name for the blueprint for a database

-3. Why do we use them?
+**Q.** Why do we use them?
+**A.** to organize and structure data

-4. What do they look like?
+**Q.** What do they look like?
+**A.**

-5. What are the different types of Database Keys?
+**Q.** What are the different types of Database Keys?
+**A.**

-6. What is a Primary Key?
+**Q.** What is a Primary Key?
+**A.** uniquely identifies a record in a table

-7. What is a Foreign Key?
+**Q.** What is a Foreign Key?
+**A.** establishes a link between two tables

-8. What is a Composite Key?
+**Q.** What is a Composite Key?
+**A.** combination of two or more columns used as a unique identifier

-9. How are they different?
+**Q.** How are they different?
 When do you use 1 over the others?
+**A.** you use a primary key when you need a unique indefiier, a foregin key to estbalish relationships and a connection between tables, and a composite when a single column does not provide enough uniqueness

 ## DBMS

-1. What are Relationships in a relational database?
+**Q.** What are Relationships in a relational database?
+**A.** relationships in a relational databaase are connections between tables that define how they relate to each other

-2. What is a 1:1 relationship?
+**Q.** What is a 1:1 relationship?
+**A.** it is when one record in a table is related ONLY to 1 record in another table and vice verse

-3. What is a Many:Many relationship?
+**Q.** What is a Many:Many relationship?
+**A.** it is when mutliple records in one table are related to multiple records in another table

-4. How about a 1: Many or a Many:1?
+**Q.** How about a 1: Many or a Many:1?
+**A.** it is when one record in a table is related to mutliple records n another table or vice verse